 This webinar series by the New England PTTC continues with a session focused on conducting a program evaluation.

-Webinar Series, Part 4: Using Evaluation to Make Data-driven Decisions (NEED LINK)
+Webinar Series, Part 4: Using Evaluation to Make Data-driven Decisions

 This webinar series by the New England PTTC finishes with a session on using evaluation make data-driven decisions.